rojo2530/nodeapi/readme.md

 * **limit** [Positive Integer]: It's the number of items displayed per page, by default is 8.
 * **tag:** Filter by tag, only can filter with one tag, you can only filter by a tag that can be work, lifestyle, mobile or motor.
 * **nombre**: Filter by name, you can only filter by a tag that can be work, lifestyle, mobile or work.
-* **sort**: Sory by a field, for example by price, or by name, If we put a '-' in front of it will sort in reverse order.
+* **sort**: Sort by a field, for example by price, or by name, If we put a '-' in front of it will sort in reverse order.
 * **venta**[Boleean]: If the ad is sale or buy.
 * **fields**: You can show only the fields you put in fields
 * **precio**[Positive Integer]: It can be searched for an exact price or price range as follows: